 Overstory Tree is defined as a deciduous tree with one vertical stem or trunk which begins branching at a height of six (6) feet or more and has a distinct crown that reaches a mature height of at least 30 feet.

-Understory Tree is defined as a deciduous tree (often an ornamental type tree) that reaches a mature height of less than 30 feet.
+Understory Tree is defined as a deciduous tree (often an ornamental type tree) that may be single or multi-stemmed, and reaches a mature height of less than 30 feet.